blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 $ sudo ./install_cloonfs
 ```

-This installs Cloonix to:
+This installs Cloonix to the following directories:

-- `/usr/bin/cloonix_*` — Client scripts
+* `/usr/bin/cloonix_*` — User interface scripts
-- `/usr/libexec/cloonix/cloonfs` — Binaries and libraries
+* `/usr/libexec/cloonix` — Binaries and libraries
-- `/var/lib/cloonix/bulk` — Storage for VM images
+* `/var/lib/cloonix` — Storage for VM images

+Removing Cloonix from your system is easy; you just delete the directories that the Cloonix install script created.
+See the Cloonix documentation for more details about [uninstalling Cloonix](https://clownix.net/doc_stored/build-53/singlehtml/index.html#howto-erase-cloonix-from-host).

 ### Guest filesystems

 Before you can use Cloonix, you need to have filesystems installed in the _/var/lib/cloonix/bulk_ directory.

-Download some guest filesystem images in KVM and container formats.
+Download guest filesystem images in KVM and container formats.
 Cloonix offers different systems in their website's [downloads page for Cloonix v53](https://clownix.net/downloads/cloonix-53/bulk/).
 I chose to use the images based on Debian 13 "Trixie".

 ```bash
 $ cd /var/lib/cloonix/bulk